sdonohoo/forecasting/internal_docs/tsperf_rules.md

 ### Guideline for submitting reproduction instructions

-#### System and framework availability
+#### System and software framework availability
 This section is aligned with [MLPerf](https://mlperf.org/).
-If you are using a publicly available system or framework, you must use publicly available and widely-used used versions of the system or framework.
+If you are using a publicly available architecture components or software framework, you must use their publicly available and widely-used used versions.
-If you are using an experimental framework or system, you must make the system and framework you use available upon request for replication.
+If you are using an experimental software framework or architecture components, you must make the architecture components and software framework you use available upon request for replication.

 #### Benchmark implementation source code
 This section is aligned with [MLPerf](https://mlperf.org/).